msgpo/CK-s-Firewall-killswitch/Readme.md

-## What's the difference between TorGuards VPN Client kills witch and a Firewall kills witch?
+## What's the difference between VPN Client integrated kill switch and a Windows Firewall kill switch?

 Simple, the client disables your main network interface, while the firewall simply blocks all traffic without disabling any network interface.
 Private Internet Access for example has an option within their Client Software, which also doesn't 'prevent' the leakage is simply blocks the interface so no communication can pass the interface.